 Verify data source objects using Data Explorer

-Below, you will find the instructions on how to check your QuickBooks data source using the built-in Data Explorer tool that comes with Visual Studio.
+Below, you will find the instructions on how to check your QuickBooks data source using the built-in Data Explorer in Visual Studio.

 1. To connect to QuickBooks through the Data Explorer, right-click Data Connections and choose Add Connection.